 In March 2017, the FASB issued new guidance on the presentation of pension and other postretirement benefit costs.
 Under the new guidance, only the service cost component of pension and other postretirement benefit costs is presented with other employee compensation costs within income from operations or capitalized in assets.
 The other components are reported separately outside of income from operations and are not eligible for capitalization.
 The Company adopted this guidance on January 1, 2018 and recast prior period amounts to conform to the current year presentation.

-Net benefits of \$13 and \$25 were reclassified from cost of products sold, excluding depreciation and amortization, to other pension and postretirement on the Company's Consolidated Statement of Operations for the three and six months ended June 30, 2017.
-Additionally, net charges of \$1 were reclassified from selling and administrative expense to other pension and postretirement on the Company's Consolidated Statement of Operations for the three and six months ended June 30, 2017.
+The Company reclassified the following net (benefits) charges on the Statement of Operations for the three and nine months ended September 30, 2017 to conform to current year presentation: